The younger a baby is, the more sensitive their skin is likely to be.

 Because the clothes have probably been stored in a warehouse before they were shipped to the shop, and at these warehouses they may have been in contact with bugs, rodents and other nasties.

-Hopefully that isn’t the case with any new clothes you’ve bought or been gifted.
+Hopefully that isn’t the case with any new clothes you’ve been gifted or purchased.

 But even if the warehouse had good levels of cleanliness, there’s still a chance the new clothes could have collected dust or other dirt particles.